 A requirement to have completed studies in a field or discipline prior to gaining admission to a specified program.

 Studies that must be completed satisfactorily before enrolment will be permitted in a specified course.
 These studies may comprise another course at the University or a course taken in previous tertiary or secondary studies.

-In a system sense a program is a grouping of one or more academic plans around a particular theme, Awards, or set of admission requirements..
+A grouping of one or more academic plans around a particular theme, Awards, or set of admission requirements.